 Monitoring

-Registered public accountants must adhere to the Code of Professional Conduct and Ethics, keep technically up to date through continuing professional education and have their audit work inspected under ACRA’s Practice Monitoring Programme (PMP).
+Registered public accountants must adhere to the Code of Professional Conduct and Ethics, keep up to date technically through continuing professional education and have their audit work inspected under ACRA’s Practice Monitoring Programme (PMP).

-Under the PMP, ACRA inspects audits performed by public accountants to check if they have complied with the Singapore SSA and other requirements.
-The SSAs are fully equivalent to the International Auditing Standards, which are globally accepted auditing standards.
+Under the PMP, ACRA inspects audits performed by public accountants to check if they have complied with the professional standards (i.e. SSAs1 and/or other requirements2).
+Find out more about ACRA's PMP.

 ACRA's Audit Quality Indicator Disclosure Framework